-The proposed project is located on a vacant 2,700 square foot lot on the corner of Canal Court and Fleet Street in the Marina Peninsula area of Venice (Exhibit #2).
-The Grand Canal is located approximately one hundred feet east of the site.
 The Commission has recognized in both prior permit and appeal decisions that the Marina Peninsula area of Venice area is a special coastal neighborhood.
 In 1980, when the Commission adopted the Regional Interpretive Guidelines for Los Angeles County, a set of building standards was adopted for the Marina Peninsula area of Venice in order to protect public access to the beach and community character.
 These building standards, which apply primarily to density, height and parking, reflect conditions imposed in a series of permits heard prior to 1980.
-Since then, these density, height and parking standards have been routinely applied to Coastal Development Permits in the area in order to protect public access and community character.
+Since then, these density, height and parking standards 5-98-001 Page 4 have been routinely applied to Coastal Development Permits in the area in order to protect public access and community character.
 Special conditions are imposed on Coastal Development Permits ensure that the projects are consistent with the Coastal Act and the Commission's guidelines.
 In order to mitigate the identified impacts, the appropriate special conditions have also been applied to this permit.